 2. Save: Flooring

 Choosing the type of flooring in your new home can be a difficult choice and there are a few things that need to be taken into consideration.
 The first is your lifestyle, do you have kids, pets or like to entertain?
 If so, you are not going to want your brand-new expensive flooring to be scratched or damaged.

 A solution to this is laminate.
 Laminate has a easy to clean surface and is easily polished.
 Saving on your flooring means you have more of a budget for other expenses in your new home.

 The finishing’s and fixtures within your home is such a small aspect.
 Yes it makes the home look clean and aesthetically pleasing, however it is an expense that can be saved on.
 When it comes time to choose your finishing’s and fixtures, opt for the simplest.
 Not only are you saving here, but you are also saving the amount of paint that will be used, or the amount of labour spent fixing it to the walls.

 4. Splurge: Ceilings

 Who would have thought to splurge on a ceiling?
 But this is why.
-Whether you are building a narrow home, a rear strata home or a standard New Level home, having high ceilings in your main living areas will give the effect of bigger rooms.
+Whether you are building a narrow home, a rear strata home or a standard Residential Building WA home, having high ceilings in your main living areas will give the effect of bigger rooms.
 This is particularly important in the smaller spaces.
 This will allow the power of light to bounce off the furnishings and the walls creating a room filled with natural art.

 Do not stop there though, adding a rustic wooden beam or sky lights into this area will make the wow factor even bigger.
-Your main living area will be the centre of attention in your new New Level Home.
+Your main living area will be the centre of attention in your new Residential Building WA home.